Mitigating Financial Risk from Climate-Induced Agricultural Price Volatility: Methodology

-where:
+Eq.~\eqref{eq:lognormal_terminal} coincides exactly with the standard Black-Scholes terminal distribution evaluated at volatility $\sigma_{\mathrm{eff}}$.
+Consequently, the price of the put option contract is given by the Black-Scholes formula,

+where

-Here, $P$ is the put option price, $S_0$ is the current asset price (spot price of the crop), $K$ is the strike price (MSP), $T$ is time to maturity (duration of MSP policy), $r$ is the risk free interest rate, $\sigma$ is the volatility (predicted using SARIMAX) and $\Phi(.)$ is the cumulative distribution function of the standard normal distribution.
+Here, $P$ denotes the insurance premium, $S_0$ is the inflation-adjusted spot price at the beginning of the insurance period, $K$ is the strike price defined as a fixed fraction below the spot price, $r$ is the annualized risk-free interest rate, and $T$ is the contract maturity.

-The premium is calculated from the SARIMAX volatility estimates and its trend-line is plotted in Fig~\ref{fig:premium_subplots}.
+In the empirical implementation, we set the strike price as $K = (1 - 0.05)S_0$, representing a 5\% downside protection threshold.
+The risk-free rate is fixed at $r = 0.07$, and the maturity is set to $T = 12$ months.
+The volatility input $\sigma_{\mathrm{eff}}$ corresponds to the root-mean-square volatility derived from the integrated future variance obtained using SARIMAX-based conditional volatility forecasts.
+This formulation demonstrates that, for European-style insurance contracts, deterministic time-varying volatility affects pricing exclusively through the integrated variance, yielding an exact reduction to a constant-volatility Black-Scholes model with effective volatility $\sigma_{\mathrm{eff}}$.

+Our proposed framework extends the classical Black-Scholes paradigm by allowing volatility to evolve deterministically over time, while retaining analytical tractability and avoiding reliance on option market data.
+The resulting insurance premium would reflect the cumulative future variance implied by climate-conditioned volatility forecasts, providing a transparent and economically interpretable measure of risk.
+While this approach would not account for volatility risk premia or implied volatility smiles, would account for pricing European-style crop insurance contracts in data-scarce settings where forward-looking volatility forecasts are available but option market calibration is not feasible.